Kownat5/HR-Raport/README.md

 I also made .txt files with SQL scripts that are in SQL files.
 Hope You'll enjoy.

 PS.
-My next project is going to be also in Power BI but this time I'm going to use Phyton (that I'm currently learning) to clean and extract data.
+My next project is going to be also in Power BI but this time I'm going to use Python (that I'm currently learning) to clean and extract data.